 Unsung Read Alouds I love reading out loud to my boys.
 Actually, I love reading aloud to any children that will listen.
 I tend to find books that are a little off the beaten path and they become my favorites … Continue reading →

-My boys love books (yay!) and they love anything that goes.
-I am always on the look out for quality books about vehicles that are fun to read, have great illustrations and are full of information.
-There are a few … Continue reading →
+Books Series About Transportation My boys love books (yay!) and they love anything that goes.
+I am always on the look out for quality books about vehicles that are fun to read, have great illustrations and are full of information. … Continue reading →

-My son has been very interested in rockets lately.
+10, 9, 8….
+BLAST OFF!
+A Counting Backwards Activity My son has been very interested in rockets lately.
 He has been drawing pictures of them and building them with his Legos.
-He is not so interested, though, that he wants to read about them- yet- and that is fine … Continue reading →
+He is not so interested, though, that he wants … Continue reading →

 Word Family Practice Tube There I was– faced with another empty container that I just couldn’t throw away.
 It was calling to me– “Make me into something wonderful.”
 I answered, “I will!”
 And then walked away thinking what the heck … Continue reading →